-Forbearance means to think grace toward other people.
+“Gentleness” or forbearance means to think grace toward other people.
 It means to have a gracious mental attitude.
-A person who thinks grace will not treat people on the basis of what they deserve.
+A person who thinks grace will not treat people based on what they deserve.
 If we did, we would be in conflict very quickly.
 We will constantly knock heads with other people.

 Gentleness was a trait of Christ’s character:

 “Now I, Paul, myself and pleading with you by the meekness and gentleness of Christ . . .”
 (2 Cor 10:1).

 It is the third of the qualities of God’s wisdom in James 3:17:

 “But the wisdom that is from above is first pure, then peaceable, gentle, willing to yield, full of mercy and good fruits, without partiality and without hypocrisy.”

 It is a characteristic of a Christian leader (1 Tim 3:3).